What is a Malware Attack?

 AWith traditional endpoint security solutions, it is difficult for resource-constrained IT departments to managing multiple endpoints.
 Moreover, most of the endpoint protection solutions are difficult to deploy and manage.
 Traditional endpoint protection solutions work by ‘Default Allow’ which exposes all your endpoints to malware attacks.

 ATo better address these issues, you need an endpoint protection solution that offers all-around protection.
-Comodo Advanced Endpoint Protection is such a solution which can quickly identify and eliminate malicious software across endpoints without affecting end-user experience.
-Comodo Advanced Endpoint Protection allows only known good files to run on a device with unlimited access, enabling users to run anything on their computer without fear of infection.
-Try Comodo Comodo Advanced Endpoint Protection today!
+Xcitium Advanced Endpoint Protection is such a solution which can quickly identify and eliminate malicious software across endpoints without affecting end-user experience.
+Xcitium Advanced Endpoint Protection allows only known good files to run on a device with unlimited access, enabling users to run anything on their computer without fear of infection.
+Try Xcitium Advanced Endpoint Protection today!